paccionesawyer/ProbabilisticRobotics_TurtleBot_GSS/CrowdNav_DSRNN/README.md

 Below are the instructions for training and testing policies.

-### Novel Code
-This section identifies the major changes made to the code for the Probabilistic Robotics project.
-Full details of changes can be seen in the commit history, and specific changes are commented within each file.

-- `CrowdNav_DSRNN/crowd_nav/configs/config.py`: Config options were added to change the robot mode for the variations of this project and to implement the noise.

-- `CrowdNav_DSRNN/crowd_sim/envs/crowd_sim.py`: Rendering for robot believed position was added, as well as modifications for noise.

-- `CrowdNav_DSRNN/crowd_sim/envs/crowd_sim_dict.py`: The noise implementation was fixed.

-- `CrowdNav_DSRNN/crowd_sim/envs/utils/agent.py`: Noise was implemented between the true and believed agent positions.

-- `CrowdNav_DSRNN/crowd_sim/envs/utils/robot.py`: Kalman filter was added, as well as functions to support computation of the noisy and filter-predicted states.

-New models were also added to `data` folder.

 ### Change configurations
 1. Environment configurations and training hyperparameters: modify `crowd_nav/configs/config.py`